machal/cssmine-content/css3-box-shadow.md

 ### One Side Shadow

-If we want to create a shadow on one side only, it is very simple – just set the horizontal shadow to `0`.
-But thanks to using blur, the shadow will be leaking from the top and bottom:
+If we want to create a shadow on one side only, just simply set the horizontal shadow to `0`.
+However, bear in mind that thanks to using blur, the shadow will be leaking from the top and bottom:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 box-shadow: 5px 0 5px -2px rgba(0,0,0,.5);